Pytest

 Last updated

-You can automatically detect and manage flaky tests in your Pytest projects by integrating with Trunk.
+You can automatically in your Pytest projects by integrating with Trunk.
 This document explains how to configure Pytest to output JUnit XML reports that can be uploaded to Trunk for analysis.

 Trunk detects flaky tests by analyzing test reports automatically uploaded from your CI jobs.
 You can do this by generating JUnit XML reports from your test runs.